dadi/web/CONTRIBUTING.md

 Optional long description

-Fix #xxx (for fixing an issue)
+Fix #xxx
-Close #yyy (for closing a pull request)
+Close #yyy
-Ref #zzz (for referencing another commit)
+Ref #zzz
 ```

 * Use `Fix #xxx` when the commit fixes an open issue.
 * Use `Close #xxx` when the commit closes an open pull request.
-* Use `Ref gh-xxx` when referencing an issue or pull request that is already closed or should remain open.
+* Use `Ref #xxx` when referencing an issue or pull request that is already closed or should remain open.
 Examples include partial fixes and commits that add a test but not a fix.

 ### Reverting
 If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.
 In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit being reverted.